-In general, it is preferable to choose lower inductance in switching power supplies, because it usually corresponds to faster transient response, smaller DCR, and reduced size for more compact designs.
-But too low of an inductance can generate too large of an inductor current ripple such that over current protection at the full load could be falsely triggered.
-It also generates more conduction loss, since the RMS current is slightly higher relative that with lower current ripple at the same DC current.
+In general, choosing lower inductance in switching power supplies is preferred because it usually corresponds to faster transient response, smaller DCR, and reduced size for more compact designs.
+But too low of an inductance can generate too large of an inductor current ripple such that overcurrent protection at the full load could be falsely triggered.
+It also generates more conduction loss, because the RMS current is slightly higher relative that with lower current ripple at the same DC current.
 Larger inductor current ripple also implies larger output voltage ripple with the same output capacitors.
 With peak current mode control, it is not recommended to have too small of an inductor current ripple.
 Enough inductor current ripple improves signal-to-noise ratio on the current comparator and makes the control loop more immune to noise.